fmagrini/bayes-bay/docs/source/api/api_low_level.rst

 #.
 Pass the above to the inference runner (:class:`bayesbay.BaseBayesianInversion`)
 #.
 Run the inversion (:meth:`bayesbay.BayesianInversion.run`)

-Again, we recommend :ref:`our tutorial page <quickstart>` to get started if you are new to BayesBay.
+Again, we recommend :ref:`our tutorial page <simple_linregr>` to get started if you are new to BayesBay.